-Associate Professor, Co-Director of the Early Experiences Research Center (EERC)
+Associate Professor, Co-Director of the Early Experiences Research Lab

-Julia is an Associate Professor in CFS and holds honorary research positions at universities in Germany, the UK and Finland.
+Julia is an Associate Professor in CFS and Honorary Associate Professor at the University of Warwick in the UK.
 She is a trained clinical psychologist and has extensive research experience working in international, interdisciplinary teams.
-She is involved in a number of longitudinal studies and an active member of the Adults Born Preterm International Collaboration (APIC).
-Her ultimate goal is to understand the complex mechanisms that control human development and psychosocial adaptation over time to be able to design successful avenues towards intervention.
-Through her work, Julia aims to find ways to provide better access to high quality education and health care for at-risk children and youth across the world.
-Julia is the mother of three sons and loves to spend time outside with her family.
+She is involved in a number of longitudinal studies and an active member of the Adults born Preterm International Collaboration (APIC).
+Recently, in collaboration with East Tennessee Children’s Hospital (ETCH), she has started a new cohort study of infants exposed to opioids in-utero.
+Her ultimate goal is to understand the complex mechanisms of risk and resilience that control human development over time, to be able to design successful avenues towards intervention.
+Through her work, Julia aims to find ways to provide better access to high quality education and health care for at-risk children and youth.
+Julia is the mother of three sons and loves to spend time outdoors with her family.

 - Long-term development

 - Find out more from the following websites: